8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 This day was a bitch.

-Before eating breakfast I did my store run.
-This is a 4 mile walk, part of which is with added weight; luckily it was a light grocery day.
-When I got home, I unloaded all the groceries, and did the exercises in the Reminders app.
+Before eating breakfast, I did my store run.
+This is a 4-mile walk, part of which is with added weight; luckily, it was a light grocery day.
+When I got home, I unloaded all the groceries and did the exercises in the Reminders app.

 Then I ate breakfast.

 It was my day to scrub bathrooms, so I did that; that’s a whole exercise routine in and of itself.
-I also swept the kitchen, hall, and small foyer area in the apartment.
+I also swept the apartment's kitchen, hall, and small foyer area.
 I also did the wood conditioning for those areas.

 Lots of sweat.